 To address solar soft costs at the municipality and county levels, the U.S. Department of Energy Solar Energy Technologies Office (SETO) funds SolSmart, a program that provides official designations and no-cost technical assistance to help local governments accelerate the development of solar energy markets and reduce soft costs, using objective criteria to measure their progress.

 SolSmart produced Solar Energy: SolSmart’s Toolkit for Local Governments to help local governments and community stakeholders in cities, counties, and small towns design and implement plans to encourage solar energy development.
-This guide presents a roadmap for advancing solar energy at the local level as of 2019.
+This guide presents a roadmap for advancing solar energy at the local level.
 SolSmart will be releasing new sections of the guide on a rolling basis, addressing subject areas relevant to the development of solar energy in local communities.

 U.S. Solar Market Insight Q2 2019.
 Wood Mackenzie, Limited and the Solar Energy Industries Association, April 2019. https://www.woodmac.com/research/products/power-and-renewables/us-solar-market-insight/.